 Yet like most cultural phenomenons, the UK Christmas number one can be traced back to humble beginnings.
 The first artist to take the crown was Al Martino (who you may recognise for his part in The Godfather as Johnny Fontane) in 1952 with his track ‘Here in my Heart’.
 The real competition, however, didn’t heat up until just over twenty years later, when releasing festive tunes in an effort to take out the Christmas number one became the latest and greatest marketing ploy.

-Slade and Wizzard led the way in 1973 with a Christmas single each: ‘Merry Xmas Everybody’ and ‘I Wish It Could Be Christmas Everyday’, respectively.
+Slade and Wizzard led the way in 1973 with a Christmas music single each: ‘Merry Xmas Everybody’ and ‘I Wish It Could Be Christmas Everyday’, respectively.
 Slade’s track soon rose to sit atop the charts on December 25.
 From that point on, the chart position became the most prestigious of the year and the competition for first place only grew.

-More often than not, the tracks that rise to the top of the UK Singles Chart at just the right moment are charity singles—three different versions of Band Aid’s ‘Do They Know It’s Christmas?’ have claimed the top spot—or even novelty songs, like Benny Hill’s ‘Ernie (The Fastest Milkman in the West)’ in 1971 through to Bob the Builder’s ‘Can We Fix It?’ in 2000.
+More often than not, the tracks that rise to the top of the UK Singles Chart at just the right moment are charity singles – three different versions of Band Aid’s ‘Do They Know It’s Christmas?’ have claimed the top spot – or even novelty songs, like Benny Hill’s ‘Ernie (The Fastest Milkman in the West)’ in 1971 through to Bob the Builder’s ‘Can We Fix It?’ in 2000.
 But in 2002, a new contender arrived to shake up the competition: reality TV singing programs.

-In what is, frankly, a pretty genius marketing move, the winners of reality TV singing competitions were soon releasing their first single in the lead-up to Christmas—just in time to claim the time-honoured Christmas number one.
+In what is, frankly, a pretty genius marketing move, the winners of reality TV singing competitions were soon releasing their first single in the lead-up to Christmas – just in time to claim the time-honoured Christmas number one.
 It was a bold move that paid off, with X Factor winners holding seven Christmas chart toppers to date.
 Of course, not everyone was especially fond of this growing trend, a feeling that culminated in what is now known as ‘Rage Against X Factor’.

 Perhaps the most widely talked about year of the competition for the UK Christmas number one is 2009.
 After years of distaste with reality TV winners taking out the top spot, fans decided to launch an online campaign to knock 2009 X Factor winner Joe McElderry off the winning podium before he could reach it.

 Taking to social media, a campaign to elevate a different song to the top of the charts began.
 The catch?
 The song chosen was Rage Against the Machine’s ‘Killing in the Name’, which was released in 1992 and is the antithesis to the uplifting pop of McElderry’s single.
-Yet the powers of social media prevailed as against all odds, ‘Killing in the Name’ sold 500,000 units in a week to be crowned the 2009 UK Christmas number one — 17 years after its initial release.
+Yet the powers of social media prevailed as against all odds, ‘Killing in the Name’ sold 500 thousand units in a week to be crowned the 2009 UK Christmas number one – 17 years after its initial release.

-Given the release of a feature film of the same name, it’s safe to say ‘Last Christmas’ has a better chance than ever to be crowned champion.
-But with the countdown to Christmas getting shorter every day, it’s anyone’s guess who will come out on top.
+With the countdown to Christmas getting shorter every day, it’s anyone’s guess who will come out on top.